nats-io/nats.deno/README.md

 is running in _Lame Duck Mode_ and will evict clients.
 Depending on the server configuration policy, the client may want to initiate an ordered shutdown, and initiate a new connection to a different server in the cluster.

+The `ERROR` event notifies you of async errors that couldn't be routed in a more precise way to your client.
+For example, permission errors for subscription or request will properly be reported by the subscription or request.
+However, permission errors on publish will be reported via the status mechanism.

 ```javascript
 const nc = await connect(opts);